 Mortgage pre-approval is a great way to get an idea of how much house you can afford before looking for your dream home.
-Getting pre-approved for a mortgage is a smart first step in home-buying!

 If you have an idea of what type of home you want but haven’t started looking yet, a pre-approval will help speed up the process when it comes time to find a new place.
 Getting pre-approved means lenders have reviewed your financial situation and determined that you could afford a home at a specific price point.
 That makes it easier for you to shop around without worrying about whether the house is within your budget!